rapid7/insightconnect-plugins/plugins/mimecast/help.md

 ```

 #### Delete Group Member

-This action is used to remove an email address or domain from a group.
+This action is used to delete an email address or domain from a group
-Delete on an email or domain that does not exist will result in no operation performed.

 ##### Input